ObsidianLabs/eos-studio-docs/source/contracts/dgoods/contracts.rst

     - ``symbol`` for the contract
     - ``standard`` and ``version`` that let wallets know what they need to support for this contract
     - ``category_name_id`` which is like a global id for ``category:token_name`` pairs;
-      the value will increment by one every time a new type of token is created
+      the value will increment by one every time :cpp:func:`create` is successfully executed

   .. cpp:var:: TABLE dgoodstats